NakedObjectsGroup/NakedObjectsFramework/README.md

 The best way to try NOF8 is to run the NakedObjects.Template application, which may be downloaded as a .zip file from: https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Run/NakedObjects.Template.zip?raw=true

+(If the unzipped application does not run first time, please see the developer manual for further hints).

 The developer manual for NOF 8 is available here: . https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Documentation/DeveloperManual.docx?raw=true